alongenosar/ios-sdk/README.md

     end
 ```
-from the terminal in you project directory type
+from the terminal in your project directory type
 ```bash
     pod install
 ```